-If you combine any of those with a lack of purpose, conspiracy theories become attractive as a one-size-fits-all solution to powerlessness.
+If you combine any of those with a lack of purpose, the right conspiracy theory may become highly attractive.
+It can be a ‘one-size-fits-all solution’ to helplessness + powerlessness.

-Add the drip, drip, drip of social media + an unchecked news feed algorithm and you have recipe for alienation + radicalisation.
+Add the drip, drip, drip of social media + an unchecked news feed algorithm.
+Suddenly, you have recipe for alienation, even radicalisation.

 When it happens with friends, family + acquaintances, it’s like watching someone succumb to an addiction.

 The problem is that, often, there’s a grain of truth in many of these ‘conspiracy theory’ ideas.

 They tap into something that many of us are feeling on a deeper level.

 A sense of injustice, inequality and disillusionment with political, corporate + economic systems.

 Yet, many conspiracy theories are inflated by biased personal opinions, here-say, rumor and flimsy evidence.